-The Permittee shall send all required notifications, reports and test plans to the EPA through the EPA's Central Data Exchange/Compliance and Emission Data Reporting Interface (CDX/CEDRI) or in hardcopy through postal service at the addresses listed above.
-Items sent by postal service shall be postmarked by the applicable due date identified in this permit (#SMNSR-SU-000010-2020.004B).
+The Permittee shall send all required notifications, reports and test plans to the Tribe and the EPA through the EPA's Central Data Exchange/Compliance and Emission Data Reporting Interface (CDX/CEDRI), by email, or in hardcopy through postal service at the addresses listed above.
+Items sent by postal service shall be postmarked by the applicable due date identified in this permit (#SMNSR-SU-000010-2020.005B).

-CDX/CEDRI

-(https://cdx.epa.gov)

-(First-time users will need to register with CDX.
+CDX/CEDRI (https://cdx.epa.gov) (First-time users will need to register with CDX.
 If not specific reporting option is available in CEDRI, select "Other Reports".
 If the system is unavailable contact the EPA Region 8 at these email addresses: R8AirReportEnforcement@epa.gov and R8AirPermitting@epa.gov.)

 - 3.3.4.6.
 The Permittee shall promptly submit to the EPA a written report of any deviations of permit requirements, a description of the probable cause of such deviations, and any corrective actions or preventative measures taken.
-A "prompt" deviation report is one that is post marked or submitted electronically via CDX/CEDRI as follows: - 3.3.4.6.1.
-Within 30 days from the discovery of a deviation of conditions in this permit (#SMNSR-SU-000010-2020.004B) that would cause the Permittee to exceed the benzene emissions limits or operational limits in this permit (#SMNSR-SU-000010-2020.004B) if left uncorrected for more than 5 days after discovering the deviation; and - 3.3.4.6.2.
-By April 1st or October 1st, for the discovery of a deviation of recordkeeping or other permit conditions during the preceding reporting period that do not affect the Permittee's ability to meet the emissions limits.

-- 3.3.4.7.
-The Permittee shall submit a written report for any required performance tests to the EPA within 60 days after completing the tests. - 3.3.4.8.
-The Permittee shall submit any record or report required by this permit (#SMNSR-SU-000010-2020.004B) upon EPA request.
+A "prompt" deviation report is one that is post marked, emailed, or submitted electronically via CDX/CEDRI as follows: - 3.3.4.6.1.
+Within 30 days from the discovery of a deviation of conditions in this permit (#SMNSR-SU-000010-2020.005B) that would cause the Permittee to exceed the benzene emissions limits or operational limits in this permit (#SMNSR-SU-000010-2020.005B) if left uncorrected for more than 5 days after discovering the deviation; and - 3.3.4.6.2.
+By April 1st or October 1st, for the discovery of a deviation of recordkeeping or other permit conditions during the preceding reporting period that do not affect the Permittee's ability to meet the emissions limits. - 3.3.4.7.
+The Permittee shall submit a written report for any required performance tests to the Tribe and EPA within 60 days after completing the tests. - 3.3.4.8.
+The Permittee shall submit any record or report required by this permit (#SMNSR-SU-000010-2020.005B) upon the Tribe or EPA's request.